wfinn/stuff/README.md

-Stuff that doesn't deserve it's own repo (yet?)
+Stuff that doesn't deserve its own repo (yet?)